Symptoms Of Low Stomach Acid You Must Know For Osteoporosis Treatment

 Symptoms of low stomach acid may include any of the following:

-The symptoms of low stomach acid closely mimic those of excess stomach acid-so it is important to test stomach acidity before you begin treating the symptoms.
+The symptoms of low stomach acid closely mimic those of excess stomach acid, so it is important to test stomach acidity before you begin treating the symptoms.
 Maintaining a healthy balance of stomach acid is essential for preventing osteoporosis.

 The following tests will help you discover whether you're suffering from a stomach acid imbalance:

+- Self-Assessment.
 To test your current stomach acid, look for a pH paper kit in your local health food store.
 The test is relatively straightforward and will help you determine your acid/alkaline balance.

+- Comprehensive Digestive Stool Analysis.
 This test reveals undigested protein fibers in the stool which is a symptom of low stomach acid.

+- Blood Tests.
 Blood tests can reveal pernicious anemia- a disorder in which the body does not absorb enough vitamin B12 from the digestive tract due, in part, to low stomach acid levels.

-In addition to having lots of fruits and vegetable in your diet (rather than too much meat) adding the following foods to your menu can help address symptoms of low stomach acid:
+In addition to having lots of fruits and vegetable in your diet (rather than too much meat), you can add the following foods to your menu to help address symptoms of low stomach acid:

+- Kefir.
 Kefir is a fermented milk drink that originated in the Caucasus region and is now widely available due to its health benefits.
 Kefir aids in lactose digestion, making it more suitable than other dairy products for those who are lactose intolerant.
 It also tastes great and is wonderful with fresh fruit.

+- Ground Flax Seed.
 Golden flax seed is yummy because of its nutty flavour.
 (Golden flax seed is slightly more expensive than brown flax but a lot tastier.)
 Flax is also great for increasing your fiber intake.
 I like to grind some seeds in my coffee grinder and snack on them during the day.

+- Nuts and Seeds.
 Nuts and seeds supply the boron that is so great for healthy bones.
 People with Candida may find that raw or sprouted nuts and seeds are easier to digest.

 For information on how one person used a vegan diet to deal with the symptoms of low stomach acid visit Night Time Acid Reflux.

-Fortunately the foods that should be avoided to reduce the symptoms of low stomach acid- should also be limited to protect bone health.
+Fortunately the foods that should be avoided to reduce the symptoms of low stomach acid should also be limited to protect bone health.